DominiqueMaciejewski/TYM_ER_NonLinear/README.md

 1. Install RStudio and R.

+2. Install WORCS dependencies.

+    `install.packages("worcs", dependencies = TRUE)`\
+    `tinytex::install_tinytex()`\
+    `renv::consent(provided = TRUE)`

+    *Note*: See <https://cjvanlissa.github.io/worcs/articles/setup.html> for more information on this step.

-2. [Clone](https://cjvanlissa.github.io/worcs/articles/reproduce.html#obtaining-the-project-repository) this repo (<https://github.com/DominiqueMaciejewski/TYM_ER_NonLinear.git>) to your RStudio
+3. [Clone](https://cjvanlissa.github.io/worcs/articles/reproduce.html#obtaining-the-project-repository) this repo (<https://github.com/DominiqueMaciejewski/TYM_ER_NonLinear.git>) to your RStudio

-3. To reproduce the power analyses, run the `preregistration/Power-analyses.R` and knit the `preregistration/preregistration.Rmd` file.
+4. To reproduce the power analyses, run the `preregistration/Power-analyses.R` and knit the `preregistration/preregistration.Rmd` file.

-4. To reproduce the manuscript including the results, run the R scripts in the order of presentation (i.e., starting with `1_Manuscript_setup.R` and ending with `6_Manuscript_supplementary.R`.
+5. To reproduce the manuscript including the results, run the R scripts in the order of presentation (i.e., starting with `1_Manuscript_setup.R` and ending with `6_Manuscript_supplementary.R`.
 You do not need to run the script `0_Manuscript_data-prep`.
 This was just for me to prepare the dataset for sharing).
     Then, knit the `manuscript/manuscript.Rmd` file and `manuscript/supplementary_materials.Rmd`.

     *Note:* In an earlier version of this GitHub repo, I worked with the `renv` package to restore the exact package dependencies used in the analyses.